What Does a Nutrition Coach Do?

 What Does a Nutrition Coach Do to Help Their Clients?

 Nutrition coaches promote clients taking personal responsibility for their health and well-being, by focusing on wellness from a holistic standpoint, which includes the body, mind, and spirit.
 While nutrition coaches don’t treat disease, they empower clients with the knowledge they might need to make the best food choices for their distinct situations.
+Here are some of the key responsibilities a nutrition coach has in service of their clients.

 Types of Nutrition Coaching